Springdale Heights

 Springdale Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven infrastructure projects are expected to influence the local area's performance.
-Key projects include Kerr Road Infrastructure Upgrades, Hopefield Estate - Wirlinga Residential Subdivision, Lavington Swim Centre Redevelopment, and Lavington Social Housing Project.
-The following list details those likely to have the most relevance.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 11 projects that are likely to impact the area.
+Notable among these are Kerr Road Infrastructure Upgrades, Hopefield Estate - Wirlinga Residential Subdivision, Lavington Swim Centre Redevelopment, and Lavington Social Housing Project.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.